zhihui-dhc/aib-website/README.md

     2. Five
     3. Six

-Build the blog only with `npm run blog`, or everything with `npm run build`.
+Build the blog files with `npm run blog`.
+Build the entire site with with `npm run build`.